balenaltd/handbook/Leave-Policy.md

 _Revised: March 1st 2021_

 ## Intro
 The balena paid leave policy is designed to give team members control and flexibility over managing their leave.
 It moves us to a system that is streaming, rather than arbitrarily batched.
 It should be easy to understand, simple for team members to manage, incentivize the right behavior, and be flexible to different preferences.
 Team members are granted a generous amount of paid leave to take the amount of leave that’s right for them, but not feel pressure to take more leave than they would prefer to.

+Leave days are available to the team for holidays, vacation etc. whilst we also have a [parental leave policy](https://github.com/balena-io/balena-io/wiki/Parental-Leave-Policy) for team members who are expecting a new addition to their family.
+For days when you are not able to work due to illness or family emergencies, we have the [sick & personal leave policy](https://github.com/balena-io/balena-io/wiki/Sick-&-Personal-Leave-Policy).

 A guide to booking time off using Calamari can be found [here](https://github.com/balena-io/balena-io/wiki/Calamari)